Putting Your Trust in Daycare Teachers Is Not Easy

-You need to know how the facility handles incidents that happen.
-Do they report them to the state agencies?
+You need to know how the facility handles incidents.
+Do they report them to state agencies?
 Do they keep an internal file with them?
 How are they investigated?
 How are they handled?
 Do they re-train their employees?
-Are there any zero tolerance violations?
+Are there any zero-tolerance violations?
 How many violations have they had?
 How many have resulted in injuries to kids?

 When a daycare facility is providing a playground or play area of any type, you want to make sure that they are properly maintaining the equipment.
-For example, if a cover on a screw head has come off, a kid that falls on that can have a serious injury.
+For example, if a cover on a screw head has come off, and a kid falls on the exposed screw head, that child can have a serious injury.
 That injury could have been prevented had the screw head had a plastic cover on it.

-Are the bolts that are holding the slide up tight and solid?
-If not, any child can be on that slide when it breaks and collapses.
+Are the bolts that are holding the slide uptight and solid?
+If not, any child can be on that slide when it breaks or collapses.
 Is that the fault of a child for being in the wrong place at the wrong time, or the daycare facility for inadequately maintaining their own equipment?
 You decide.

 The United States Department of Health and Human Services estimates that 5,321 daycare providers were perpetrators of abuse or neglect.
-There are many safe and responsible facilities around the United States, but there are still many bad apples out there hurting kids on a daily basis.
+There are many safe and responsible facilities around the United States, but there are still many bad apples out there, who end up hurting kids on a daily basis.

-If you see abuse or neglect, report it to the state agencies.
-If you need to know where to turn or how to report it, reach out to us.
-We will assist you in making the reports.
+If you see abuse or neglect happening in a childcare facility, report it to the state agencies.
+If you’d like assistance reporting it, we can definitely help you.
 You can also check out our guide for parents which we explain our Lessons Learned About Making Incident Reports.

-More importantly, if your child has been abused, neglected, or injured at a daycare facility and you suspect any wrongdoing, do not let it slide.
+More importantly, if your child has been abused, neglected, or injured at a daycare facility, and you suspect any wrongdoing, do not let it slide.
 You must hold them accountable for their action or inaction.
 Too often folks give them a pass.
-We all know what happens when conduct is rewarded...
-It is repeated.

 A lawsuit is not always the right answer.
-You can ask numerous clients I have consulted and they will tell you that I say a lawsuit is not the right answer to this issue.
+You can ask numerous clients I have consulted, and they will tell you that I say a lawsuit is not always the right answer to this issue.
 However, I am a firm believer in accountability and bringing awareness to a problem that is a safety hazard.
 I want to help you join in the fight to make daycare facilities safe and trusted again.
-We want to make it right for what happened to your little one, but also to prevent it from happening again to someone else because next time the injury may be worse.
+We want to make it right for what happened to your little one, but also to prevent it from happening again to someone else.

-If your child was injured while at daycare, give us a call at 214-888-2216 or fill out our Contact Us page.
-We work all over Texas taking on daycare facilities that have hurt my clients' children.
-Together we can make a difference.
-If you don't feel that you are ready to speak with an attorney but still want more information on child injuries obtained at daycare, please download our FREE consumer guide written for parents: A Five Step Guide For Parents Dealing With A Daycare Injury.
+If your child was injured while at daycare, give us a call at 214-699-4409 or fill out our Contact Us page.
+We work all over Texas taking on daycare facilities that have hurt children.
+Together, we can make a difference.
+If you don't feel that you are ready to speak with an attorney but still want more information on child injuries obtained at daycare, please download our FREE consumer guide written for parents: A Five-Step Guide For Parents Dealing With A Daycare Injury.